GiorgiGrigolia06/FlightSearch/README.md

 # FlightSearch
 FlightSearch is an easy-to-use application that grants users access to flight information.
-This app enables users to find suitable flight options by inputting their preferences, offering them flight recommendations sourced from a database.
-Users can delve deeper into their choices by exploring available flights when selecting a specific airport.
-Moreover, FlightSearch ensures the security of user-selected flights, storing them for effortless retrieval.
+This app enables users to find suitable flight options by inputting search queries, providing them with flight recommendations sourced from a database.
+Users can explore available flights when selecting a specific airport and save them with a single click for future retrieval.

 ## Features
-- **Explore Available Flights** - Upon selecting a specific airport, you can easily access a list of available flights.
+- **Explore Available Flights** - Upon selecting a specific airport, users can access a list of available flights.
-- **Secure Storage** - Store your favorite flights securely in the database for future reference and retrieval.
+- **Storage** - Users can store their favorite flights in the database for future reference and retrieval.

 ## Data Storage
-FlightSearch utilizes two key data storage mechanisms to ensure a smooth user experience:
+Application utilizes two key data storage mechanisms:

-- **Room Database** - I used Room, an Android architecture component, to efficiently manage the storage of flight information.
+- **Room Database** - Room is used to efficiently manage the storage of flight information.
 This database is the backbone of the app, facilitating the retrieval and storage of flight data.

-- **DataStore** - I implemented DataStore to handle local storage, providing a reliable solution for saving and retrieving user preferences, including their input in the search bar.
+- **DataStore** - DataStore provides a reliable solution for saving and retrieving user preferences, including their input in the search bar.

-## Syncing Saved and Deleted Items
-One of the main challenges in developing FlightSearch was ensuring the synchronization of saved and deleted items across the app.
-I tackled this challenge by implementing robust functions in the ViewModel, allowing for a seamless experience when managing selected flights.

 ## Preview
 <p align="left">